8. Processing multidimensional data#

 Unidimensional aggregation functions (e.g., numpy.mean, numpy.quantile) can be applied to summarise:

-Here are the examples corresponding to the above cases:
+Here are the corresponding examples:

 np.mean(A)